sherine-k/okd.io/docs/wg_docs/doc-env.md

 === "Tooling within a container"

-    You can use a container to run MkDocs so no local installation is required, however you do need to have [Docker Desktop](https://www.docker.com/products/docker-desktop){: target=_blank} installed if using Mac OS or Windows.
-If running on Linux you can use **Docker** or **Podman**.
+    You can use a container to run MkDocs so no local installation is required.
+You need a container runtime on your system.

+    The recommended options are:

+    - If running on Windows or MacOS you can run [Docker Desktop](https://www.docker.com/products/docker-desktop){: target=_blank}
+    - if running on Windows pr MacOS you can run [Podman](https://podman.io/docs/installation){: target=_blank} or [Podman Desktop](https://podman-desktop.io){: target=_blank}
+    - if running on Linux you can run [Podman](https://podman.io/docs/installation){: target=_blank}

+    On Windows and MacOS you need to ensure the Docker or Podman system is running

+    !!!Info
+        On MacOS you need to ensure the directory you are working in is available within the podman virtual machine.
+You can specify additional directories to mount when issuing the `podman machine init` command.
+An example command to initialise the podman machine on MacOS could be:

+        ```shell
+        podman machine init --cpus 6 --disk-size 150 -m 8096 --now -v /Users:/Users -v /private:/private -v /var/folders:/var/folders
+        ```

+        This specifies the CPU, disk and memory resource to give the podman amchine and also the directories to mount into the virtual machine.
+This ensures that all user home directories are available within the podman machine.

     *If you have a node.js environment installed that includes the npm command then you can make use of the run scripts provided in the project to run the docker or podman commands*